josephrexme/josephrex.me/colophon/index.md

 permalink: /colophon/
 ---

 The design of this blog was solely done by Joseph Rex using front-end technologies including HTML5, CSS3, Sass, and JavaScript.
 I'm putting together a styleguide which will be linked from here soon.
 The site runs under a Jekyll platform and hosted by Github.
-If you will like a printed version of the blog posts, I've styled the print media to produce good print versions of the blog posts.
+If you will like a printed version of the blog posts, I've styled the print media to produce good print versions.

 The inscribed name at the top "Joseph Rex" was inspired by [Dessy Chongarova][1]'s [blog][2].